-If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another pharmacy in your area, you can get help from Customer Service (phone numbers are listed on the cover of this booklet) or use the Pharmacy Directory.
+If the pharmacy you have been using leaves the Plan's network, you will have to find a new pharmacy that is in the network.
+To find another pharmacy in your area, you can get help from Customer Service at (866) 264-4676 or use the Pharmacy Directory.
 You can also find information on our website at HSMedicareRx.com